-There are no specific recommended prior learning requirements for these qualification/these qualifications.
-However, learners may find it helpful if they've already achieved a Level 3 Management or related qualification.
+There are no specific recommended prior learning requirements for this qualification.
+However, learners may find it helpful if they've already achieved a Level 4 qualification.

 Entry is at the discretion of the centre.
 However, learners should be aged 18 or above to undertake this qualification.